hello-jason/middleman-bss/README.md

 rbenv install && rbenv rehash
 ```

-* Setup local ruby
+* Setup local ruby (this number should reflect the ruby version that was just installed)

 ```
-# This number should reflect the ruby version that was just installed
 rbenv local 2.1.1
 ```